Palmer Holt of InChrist Communications, author

 Relief agencies that work in the developing world recognize that providing live, useful farm animals to people in need is more effective than simply giving money.
 With that well-established principle in mind, they can approach potential donors with a simple, attractive proposition.
 “Donate a goat” is a straightforward message with immediate appeal to those who want to help the less fortunate.
 For a gift as small as $140, a donor can provide a family with two goats that will help lift them out of destitution.
 Those who give can feel confident their contributions are providing real, lasting benefits to real people.

-Bishop Danny Punnose - Vice President, GFA World
+Bishop Danny Punnose - President, GFA World

 Bishop Danny Punnose

-Vice President, GFA World
+President, GFA World

 For these nonprofits, helping people defeat poverty is a tangible expression of their faith.
 “God’s love must be demonstrated in more ways than just through words,” says Bishop Danny Punnose of GFA World.
 “It must be seen, felt and experienced!
 Providing these life changing gifts to these precious people who are in great need is an opportunity for us to love them practically and see their lives lifted out of their hopeless state.”